Zerumi/BotNet-Server/README.md

 # BotNet-Server
-C# .Net BotNet Server and all about it
+C# .Net BotNet Server and everything about it